-4.2 Letter of Introduction
+4.2 Lot Check-off Form and Letter of Introduction

-Within a one-page limit, the following must be included: applicant's name, address, email address, telephone, fax, social security number or federal tax identification number, a statement as to whether the applicant is an individual, partnership, corporation, or public agency, and whether the applicant will provide Direct
+The applicant must state exactly on what he/she is bidding by completing a Lot Check-Off Form (provided in Appendix A).
+The Lot Check-Off Form is used to indicate the specific Lot addressed by the enclosed proposal (Question 1 on the form), as well as all other proposals being submitted under separate cover by the applicant (Question 2 on the form).
+In addition to the Lot Check-Off Form and within a one-page limit, the following must be included: applicant's name, address, email address, telephone, fax, social security number or federal tax identification number, and a statement as to whether the applicant is an individual, partnership, corporation, or public agency.

-Representation or Panel Representation.
 If the response to the RFP is a joint venture or involves subcontracting, this must be so stated in the Letter of Introduction.
 The letter of introduction must name the person or persons who will be authorized to make representations for the applicant, their mailing and email address, telephone and fax numbers.